-- Communicating about sex when the discussion is not required by a specific aspect of the curriculum. - Joking about matters involving sex, using double entendre or making suggestive remarks of a sexual nature. - Displaying sexually inappropriate material or objects. - Making any sexual advance, whether written, verbal, or physical or engaging in any activity of a sexual or romantic nature. - Kissing of any kind. - Dating a student. - Intruding on a student's personal space (e.g. by touching unnecessarily, moving too close, staring at a portion of the student's body, or engaging in other behavior that makes the student uncomfortable). - Initiating unwanted physical contact with a student. - Communicating electronically (e.g. by e-mail, text messaging, or instant messaging) on a matter that does not pertain to a school matter.
-Electronic communications with students generally are to be sent simultaneously to multiple recipients and not just to one student except Page 74 of 106 when the communication is clearly school related and inappropriate for persons other than the individual student to receive (i.e. grades).
+- Communicating about sex when the discussion is not required by a specific aspect of the curriculum. - Joking about matters involving sex, using double entendre or making suggestive remarks of a sexual nature. - Displaying sexually inappropriate material or objects. - Making any sexual advance, whether written, verbal, or physical or engaging in any activity of a sexual or romantic nature.

-- Playing favorites or permitting a specific student to engage in conduct that is not tolerated from other students. - Discussing the employee's personal issues or problems that should normally be discussed with adults. - Giving a student a gift of a personal nature. - Giving a student a ride in the employee's vehicle without first obtaining the express permission of the student's parents or a school administrator. - Taking a student on an outing without first obtaining the express permission of the student's parents or a school administrator. - Inviting a student to the employee's residence without first obtaining the express permission of the student's parents and a school administrator. - Going to a student's home when the student's parent or a proper chaperone is not present. - Repeatedly seeking to be alone with a student. - Being alone in a room with an individual student at school with the door closed. - Any after-school hours activity with only one student. - Any other behavior which exploits the special position of trust and authority between an employee and student.
+- Kissing of any kind. - Dating a student or a former student within one year of the student graduating or otherwise leaving the district. - Intruding on a student's personal space (e.g. by touching unnecessarily, moving too close, staring at a portion of the student's body, or engaging in other behavior that makes the student uncomfortable). - Initiating unwanted physical contact with a student. - Communicating electronically (e.g. by e-mail, text messaging, or through social media) on a matter that does not pertain to school. - Playing favorites or permitting a specific student to engage in conduct that is not tolerated from other students. - Discussing the employee's personal issues or problems that should normally be discussed with adults. - Giving a student a gift of a personal nature. - Giving a student a ride in the employee's vehicle without first obtaining the express permission of the student's parents or a school administrator. - Taking a student on an outing without first obtaining the express permission of the student's parents or a school administrator. - Inviting a student to the employee's residence without first obtaining the express permission of the student's parents and a school administrator. - Going to a student's home when the student's parent or a proper chaperone is not present. - Repeatedly seeking to be alone with a student. - Being alone in a room with an individual student at school with the door closed. - Any after-school hours activity with only one student. - Any other behavior which exploits the special position of trust and authority between an employee and student.